Wind Farms in Western New York

 U.S. Fish & Wildlife Service, Comments on Ecogen, LLC Prattsburgh, NY Wind Project ("We know of no plans by electric utility companies in New York State to close an existing fossil fuel generating plant or forgo construction of a new generating facility because of wind turbine projects proposed in this region.")

-New York Independent System Operator (NYISO), Comments on American Wind Energy Association’s Petition for Rulemaking, FERC Docket RM02-12-000 et al. (September 20, 2004) (new wind power facilities pose reliability issues)
+New York Independent System Operator (NYISO), Comments on American Wind Energy Association’s Petition for Rulemaking, FERC Docket RM02-12-000 et al. (September 20, 2004) (new wind power facilities compromise the reliability of the electricity grid)

 EXPERIENCE AT EXISTING WIND FARMS